-To learn more about peroneal nerve entrapment syndrome, or to discuss the fibular head of the knee in more detail, please contact the office of Dr. Donald Corenman, spine specialist and back doctor serving the communities of Vail, Aspen, Denver and Grand Junction, Colorado.
+To learn more about peroneal nerve entrapment syndrome, or to discuss the fibular head of the knee in more detail, please contact the office of Dr. Donald Corenman, spine specialist and back doctor offering diagnostic and surgical second opinions to patients in the USA and around the world.

 - Meralgia Paresthetica